 2 Getting Started with R and RStudio

-This workshop introduces the programming language R and the RStudio application.
+This session introduces the programming language R and the RStudio application.
 Today, we will download both R and RStudio, set up our RStudio environment, and write and run our first piece of R Code.
-This will set us up for the rest of the workshops.
+This will set us up for the rest of the course.

 2.1 What is R?

-R is a statistical programming language that enables us to instruct our computer directly to perform tasks.
-Typically, when we use our computers, we do not speak to them directly; instead, we interact with “translators” (i.e., applications like SPSS) via button-click interfaces to communicate with our computers on our behalf.
-These interfaces record and translate our instructions to our computers, which then carry out the instructions and return the results to the application, which then translates those results back to us.
+R is a statistical programming language that enables us to directly communicate with our computers and ask it perform tasks.
+Typically we rely on button-click applications (e.g. SPSS, Excel, Word) to communicate with our computers on our behalf.
+These applications translate our button-click commands into a language that our computer can understand.
+Our computer then carries out those commands, returns the results to the application, which then translates those results back to us.

-However, these apps also limit what we can do.
-For example, base SPSS is functional when it comes to creating visualizations, but it is difficult to make major changes to your graph (e.g., making it interactive).
-If we want to create such visualizations, we will likely need to look elsewhere for it.
+However, these applications also limit what we can do.
+For example, base SPSS is functional when it comes to creating data visualizations, but it is difficult to make major changes to your graph (e.g., making it interactive).
+If we want to create such visualizations, we will likely need to use an alternative application.
 Similarly, we might also be financially limited in our ability to use such apps, as proprietary software like SPSS is not cheap (it can cost between $3830 - 25200 for a single licence depending on the version)!

 In contrast, R is a free, open-source statistical programming language that enables us to conduct comprehensive statistical analysis and create highly elegant visualizations.
 By learning R, we can cut out the middleman.

-But why should we learn R and not a different programming language?
-In contrast to other programming languages (Python, JavaScript, C), R was developed by statisticians.
-Consequently, R contains an extensive vocabulary to enable us to carry out sophisticated and precise statistical analysis.
-I have used R and Python to conduct statistical analysis, and anytime I wanted to use a less frequently used statistical test, there was significantly more support and information on how to conduct that analysis in R than in Python.
-For such reasons, R is typically used among statisticians, social scientists, data miners, and bioinformaticians - and will be used in this course1.
+But why R and not a different programming language?
+R was developed by statisticians for the purpose of conducting statistic analysis.
+In contrast, other popular programming languages (Python, JavaScript, C) were designed for different purposes.
+Consequently, R contains an extensive vocabulary that enables us to carry out sophisticated and precise statistical analysis.
+I have both used R and Python (often used in Data Science) to conduct statistical analysis, and I have found it significantly easier in R to run a wide range of statistical tests.
+Similarly, there is extensive support available online to enable you to run statistical analyses in R. This explains why R is typically used among statisticians, social scientists, data miners, and bioinformaticians.
+For these reasons, we will be using R in this course 1.

 2.2 Create a Posit Cloud Account.